 Quantum Theory & Information Group

 The QTI group is a quantum computing and cryptography research group jointly hosted by Singapore University of Technology and Design and the Centre for Quantum Technologies, led by Joseph Fitzsimons.
-Collectively our interests span much of quantum information science, but we all share a common interest in finding applications for quantum information processing, particularly in the realms of secure computing and cryptography.
+Collectively our interests span much of quantum information science, but we all share a common interest in finding applications for quantum computing, particularly in the realms of secure computing and cryptography.

 We have offices on both the SUTD campus, near Changi Airport on the East Coast of Singapore, and at the Centre for Quantum Technologies, located on the NUS campus in the west of Singapore.
 Directions to these locations can be found below.